Get a Card

 Library Card Responsibilities

-YTL borrowers assume responsibility for the care and safekeeping of all materials borrowed on their cards.
-The card owner in whose name the card is issued assumes responsibility for settling any and all fines, damages, losses, or other assessments incurred by the use of their cards.
+YTL borrowers are responsible for the care and safekeeping of all materials borrowed on their cards.
+The card owner in whose name the card is issued assumes responsibility for settling any and all fines, damages, losses, or other assessments incurred by the use of his/her cards.

-Card owners are asked to report changes in names, addresses, e-mail and telephone numbers to the Library as soon as possible, so that the Library's borrower records can be kept up to date.
-Card owners should also report lost, stolen, or damaged cards to the Library as soon as possible.
+Card owners are asked to report changes in names, addresses, e-mail and telephone numbers to the Library as soon as possible, so that the Library's borrower records are up to date.
+Report lost, stolen, or damaged cards to the Library as soon as possible.

 Borrower Registration Requirements/Resident Card

 Local residents and property owners may obtain a card with proof of residence.

 Applicants are asked to present a valid Massachusetts identification.
 Any of the following forms of identification are acceptable: